 in the black community safe and inclusive of all people since winning the grand prize at the

-inaugural march on washington film festival i had the opportunity to screen shape up
+inaugural March On i had the opportunity to screen shape up

 at film festivals around the country and i’ve also been able to screen shape up at private screenings